 The data recorded with electronic cash register systems must be protected against subsequent changes by a certified technical security device (TSE - technische Sicherheitseinrichtung).
 The cash register systems and TSE's must be registered with the tax office when they are purchased (not just at the time of commissioning) and deregistered when they are taken out of operation.
 For users of cash register systems, the use of TSE and the standardisation of data recording lead to considerably enhanced legal certainty and significantly less effort in tax audits.

-The Federal Office for Security in Information Technology (BSI - Bundesamt für Sicherheit in der Informationstechnik) currently lists four manufacturers with certified TSE on its website.
+The Federal Office for Security in Information Technology (BSI - Bundesamt für Sicherheit in der Informationstechnik) lists various manufacturers with certified TSE on its website.
 The TSE should be available as MicroSD or SD cards or USB sticks.
 Further systems, e.g. for cloud connection, are under development.
 Due to the substantial delays in formulating the legal and technical requirements, the first TSE were not available on the market until the end of 2019 and a comprehensive conversion of all existing cash-register systems by January 1, 2020 was not possible.
 Although the legislator and the tax authorities adhered to the statutory introduction date of 1.1.2020, they took this into account by means of a non-complaint provision: Pursuant to the BMF letter of 6.11.2019, no objections will be raised if the electronic recording systems concerned do not yet have a certified technical security device by 30.9.2020 at the latest.
 In this respect, the companies and cash register manufacturers were thus granted a postponement.
+After the deadline expired on 30.9.2020, this was extended again until 31.3.2021 by various decrees of the federal states under the condition that the TSE was demonstrably bindingly ordered by 30.9.2020.
 However, the ban on placing non-compliant systems on the market from 1.1.2020 onwards remains in force.

 Existing cash register systems must also be retrofitted with a TSE, provided that this retrofitting is technically possible in principle ("construction-related").
 Non-upgradeable devices may continue to be used until the end of 2022 under certain conditions.